Clemapfel/crisp/docs/feature_extraction/feature_extraction.md

 ## 4.8 Moment Invariants

 We've seen earlier that somehow respresenting a regions unique shape in a way that is invariant to scale, translation and rotation is highly valuable.
 A very powerful way to achieve is with the *nths moment invariant*.
-While some of them have a conceptual meaning, for beginners it is best to just think of them as properties that may not be useful to humans but do represent the shape of a region uniquely. ``crisp`` offers the first 7 moment invariants, accessed using ``ImageRegion::get_nths_moment_invariant(size_t n)`` where n in {1, 2, 3, ..., 7}.
+While some of them have a conceptual meaning, for beginners it is best to just think of them as properties that may not be useful to humans but do represent the shape of a region uniquely. ``crisp`` offers the first 7 moment invariants also known as Hu Moment Invariant (Hue, 1962), accessed using ``ImageRegion::get_nths_moment_invariant(size_t n)`` where n in {1, 2, 3, ..., 7}.

 The following table summarizes the response of a moment invariant to translation, scale, rotation and mirroring.
 "Unchanged" means the value of the moment does not change when recomputed after the operation.